michel4j/django-itemlist/README.rst

             functions must take two arguments `transform(value, obj)`, where `obj` is the object corresponding to the list row.

+        list_headers
+            A dictionary mapping field names to header names for explicitly specifying the column header text.

         list_styles
             A dictionary mapping field names to css style classes to add to the HTML of the columns.